openface/onset-alien-invasion/README.md

 * Scrap heaps provide resources such as metal shards, plastic tarps, and computer parts.
 * Workbench system for building items with resources that you find at the scrap heaps.
 * Inventory system with interactive objects and hotbar selection.
-* Merchant system for purchasing items
+* Merchant system for purchasing items with cash.
-* Interactive world props (tree, water, items)
+* Interactive world props (tree, water, certain items)
+* Storage containers that spawn random items.

 ### Direction